OMNI-SLO-Monitoring/account-service/README.md

+# About

-Accont Service is a Dummy Service to test different minitor scenarios.
+The Account Service is a Dummy Service that tests different monitor scenarios.
 The Account Service can send requests to the Database Service and the Price Service.

 # AccountServiceFrontend